Hunters Quay

-Hunters Quay (Camas Rainich) is a village, on the Cowal peninsula in Argyll and Bute, Scottish Highlands.
+Hunters Quay (Camas Rainich) is a village in Argyll and Bute, Scotland.
 Situated between Kirn to the south and Ardnadam to the north, Hunters Quay is the main base of Western Ferries, operating between Hunters Quay and McInroy's Point.

 Structures

-Esplanade

-Hunters Quay's esplanade was built in 1880, protected by a breast wall, along the north shore of Balgay Bay at a cost of £500.

-Victoria Bridge

-Spanning Balgay Bay, Victoria Bridge was built in 1878.

 Royal Marine Hotel

 The current building was built in 1890.
 This and the previous building was, between 1872 and the 1950s, the home of the Royal Clyde Yacht Club, which was founded in 1856.

 Hafton House

 Built in 1815 for James Hunter.

 Villas

 In the mid 19th century, the principal villas at Hunters Quay were Claver House (Mr Miller), Linnwood (Mr Somerville), Rock Hill (Capt.
 Littlejohn), Whinhill (Mrs Ross), Woodside (Mr Bell) and Craigend (Mr Bryson).

 1908 Summer Olympic Games

 The 12-metre class yacht race in the 1908 London Olympic Games took place at Hunters Quay.
 Most of the sailing took place on the Solent, but only two boats entered the 12-metre class: Mouchette from the Royal Liverpool Yacht Club and Hera from the Royal Clyde Yacht Club.
 They were allowed to race on the Clyde for convenience.
 The course was twice round a 13 mi lap of the Clyde, starting and finishing at Hunters Quay.
 Thomas C. Glen-Coats' Hera won.